Skip to content

 Below you'll find guides for:

-1. Starting fresh with a new NextJS Template
+1. starting fresh with a new NextJS template

-2. Integrate Account Kit in an existing React Project
+2. integrating into an existing React project

 New NextJS project